ohmediaorg/security-bundle/README.md

 $member->setUser($user);
 ```

-Then you can create a custom `ArticleVoter` will logic like the following:
+Then you can create a custom `ArticleVoter` with logic like the following:

 ```php
 protected function canEdit(Article $article, User $loggedIn)